 It’s also worth noting that addiction, like many other diseases, can have a genetic factor.
 Addiction can be more common in certain families.
 This is also true of certain types of cancer, down syndrome or cystic fibrosis.

 If addiction is partially genetic, then it can’t be a choice.
-It also can’t be a failing on behalf of an individual person.
-It’s an illness that deserves attention, medical care and proper treatment.
-Upon recovery, individuals may need ongoing care.
+It also can’t be a failure on behalf of an individual person.
+It’s an illness that deserves attention, medical care, and proper treatment.
+Additionally, upon recovery, individuals may need ongoing care.

 Is addiction a disease?
 The definitive answer is that yes, it absolutely is.
-At Memphis Recovery in Memphis, Tennessee, we can help you start treating your addiction right away.
-Call 866-304-8254 to learn how to overcome substance abuse and embrace lifelong sobriety.
+At Memphis Recovery Centers in Memphis, TN, we can help you start treating your addiction right away.
+Call 866-672-7378 to learn how to overcome substance abuse and embrace lifelong sobriety.